 Sometimes there will be valid reasons why we will refuse your request, e.g. because releasing the information would be harmful to another person, or we do not hold the information you’ve requested.
 In these cases, we will notify you that we are refusing your request for information, and explain the reasons why.

 If you want to request personal information that is about you, you should make your request under the Data Protection Act, rather than the Freedom of Information Act.

 Alternatively, you can:

 - Write to us at: Access to Information, Corporate Information Management Team, Denbighshire County Council, PO Box 62, Ruthin, LL15 9AZ.

 We will get back to you within 20 working days.

 If you need assistance to make your request, please phone the Contact Centre 01824 706000 and hold for ‘all other enquiries'.

 There is no charge for requests under the Freedom of Information Act, but you may be charged for associated costs such as photocopying or postage.

 The Information Commissioner

-The Information Commissioner’s Office is the UK’s independent authority set up to enforce laws relating to public access to information.
+The Information Commissioner’s Office (external website) is the UK’s independent authority set up to enforce laws relating to public access to information.
 They provide advice to the public, and to organisations like the Council, that hold personal information and official records.